The Lookahead

 8.1 Mobile app

 The Lookahead mobile app does not use third-party advertising cookies, marketing pixels, or cross-site tracking technologies.
 We use only the local storage and authentication tokens necessary to keep you signed in and to operate core features.
+With your consent, the app also collects anonymous product-analytics events via Google Analytics for Firebase (see Section 7.1); this is off by default, opt-in, and can be turned off at any time in Settings.
+It is configured without advertising identifiers and is never used for advertising or to track you across other apps or websites.

 You can control cookies through your browser settings, including blocking or deleting cookies.
 Disabling essential cookies may affect site functionality.